-Before taking the train to Porto at 19:14, we had some time to go for a walk and see the sights.
-The train arrived to Campanhã train station at 21h and from there to Freixo marina was a 1,5 km walk (20 minutes) to get to our car, that we left in the morning.
+Before taking the train to Porto at 19:14, I had some time to go for a walk and see the sights.
+The train arrived to Campanhã train station at 21h and from there to Freixo marina was a 1.5-km walk (20 minutes) to get to our car.

-I had a pleasant day on this Douro river cruise; we had the chance to discover this region in a different way; the food was very good; we enjoyed being in the ship when the water pushed us to pass through the dam; and finally, the amazing view over the Port wine vineyards.
+I had a pleasant day on this Douro river cruise; I had the chance to discover this region in a different way; the food was very good; I enjoyed being in the ship when the water pushed it to pass through the dam; and, finally, the amazing view over the Port wine vineyards.

-Are you going to visit the North of Portugal?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Are you going to visit Douro?
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!